nymtech/docs/content/quickstart/run-a-crypto-wallet.md

 After building the Nym platform code, initialize the SOCKS5 proxy:

-`./target/release/nym-socks5-client init --id alice --provider XXXXXXXXXXXXXX`
+`./target/release/nym-socks5-client init --id alice --provider C7cown6dYCLZpLiMFC1PaBmhvLvmJmLDJGeRTbPD45bX.CRNfBGFApq1pobU72fUwym6RCucdaudJ2H2rPWJqPPAB@D6YaMzLSY7mANtSQRKXsmMZpqgqiVkeiagKM4V4oFPFr`.

 The `--provider` field needs to be filled with the Nym address of a SphinxSocks provider that can make network requests on your behalf.
-The client will suggest some choices for you when you run `init`.
+The one above is the inital Nym one, but you can run your own if you want.

-Then run it:
+Then run the socks5 proxy locally:

 `./target/release/nym-socks5-client run --id alice`

 This will start up a SOCKS5 proxy on your local machine, at `localhost:1080`.
-Now you can point your wallet at it.
+Now you can point a wallet at it.
 Here's how.

 ## Blockstream Green example